Alex-Covecube/llama.cpp/README.md

 ## Covecube Branch

-This is a custom branch to apply a number of changes / fixes to upstream for CPU inferencing.
+This is a custom *EXPERIMENTAL* branch to apply a number of changes / fixes to upstream for CPU inferencing.
+It is not production ready.

 * Fixed threadpool initialization in llama-server, allowing for proper use of the `--cpu-range` and `--cpu-mask` options.
 * Added cascade lake support and select optimizations.
 * Merged ik_llama's Flash MLA.
+* Merged ik_llama's quants.

 ### Build / Run
 * Build against: `/.devops/intel.Dockerfile`